bitemyapp/bloodhound/README.md

 #### Extracting aggregations from results

-Aggregations are part of the reply structure of every search, in the form of
+Aggregations are part of the reply structure of every search, in the form of `Maybe AggregationResults`

 ``` {.haskell}
 -- Lift decode and response body to be in the IO monad.